Sigurd Magnusson: Background

-Sigurd Magnusson was the son of King Magnus V of Norway and Gyrid Aslaksdatter.
+Sigurd Magnusson was the son of King Magnus Erlingsson and Gyrid Aslaksdatter.
 Sigurd Magnusson was the only publicly acknowledged son of King Magnus.
 Several years of warfare with Sverre Sigurdsson had ended with the defeat and death of King Magnus in the Battle of Fimreite (Slaget ved Fimreite) in 1184.
-In the aftermath, groups made up principally of the Norwegian aristocracy, clergy and merchants was formed to depose King Sverre.
+In the aftermath, groups made up principally of the Norwegian aristocracy, clergy and merchants were formed to depose King Sverre.